 Budgetary procedures applicable to the District are defined in state law, Louisiana Revised Statutes 39:1301-15.
-The budget is adopted on the cash basis of accounting.
+The budget is adopted on the cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America (GAAP).
+The major requirements of the Local Government Budget Act are summarized as follows:

-1. The District adopts a budget each year for the general fund.

-- 2. The District's Fire Chief prepares a proposed budget and submits it to the Board of Commissioners no later than fifteen days prior to the beginning of each fiscal year.
+- 1. The District adopts a budget each year for the general fund. - 2.
+The District's Fire Chief prepares a proposed budget and submits it to the Board of Commissioners no later than fifteen days prior to the beginning of each fiscal year.
 At the same time, if total proposed expenditures are \$500,000 or more, a notice of public hearing on the proposed budget must be published in the official journal.
 The proposed expenditures were less than \$500,000; therefore, a public hearing was not required. - 3.
 All action necessary to adopt and implement the budget must be completed prior to the beginning of the fiscal year.
-The budget was adopted on January 5, 2021.
-This will result in a budget violation with the Louisiana Local Government Budget Act. - 4.
+The budget was adopted on December 15, 2021. - 4.
 Budgetary amendments involving the transfer of funds from one program or function to another or involving increases in expenditures resulting from revenues exceeding amounts estimated require the approval of the Board of Commissioners.
-The budget was not amended. - 5.
+The budget was amended on December 20, 2022. - 5.
 Formal budgetary integration is not employed; however, periodic budget comparisons are made as a part of interim reporting.
+The Budget is presented on the cash basis of accounting.
+Accordingly, the Budgetary Comparison Schedule for the General Fund presents actual expenditures in accordance with a basis consistent with the legally adopted budget, as amended.
+The amounts are reconciled to the amounts reflected in the accompanying basic financial statements as follows: